Returning To Film:

 I had a notion that I would really love Portra 160 for sunrises and my first roll proved my hunch was right.
 This film is about as easy-going as the Ektar in terms of happily capturing highlights and shadows and being forgiving when slightly under- or over-exposed.
 The difference is it has softer colors.
 Because I’m a big fan of rich colors, Ektar beats out Portra 160 for me, but only by a nose.
 I have another roll of Portra 160 in the fridge calling out to me and I’ll be taking it on a sunrise hike soon.

-This is a gorgeous slide film and I've seen it transformed into miraculous images in the hands of experienced film photographers.
+This is a gorgeous slide film and I’ve seen it transformed into miraculous images in the hands of experienced film photographers.
 But for low-maintenance me, I found it to be too fussy.
-It doesn't handle contrasty scenes very well, so doesn't easily work for the kind of shooting I like to do (shooting into the light) without needing graduated filters.
+It doesn’t handle contrasty scenes very well, so doesn’t easily work for shooting into the light without needing graduated filters.
 It also leans toward blue tones, so a warming filter or color corrections of the scan are often needed.
 It does work pretty well if shooting toward the west at sunrise or east at sunset.
 When the light is more even, it seems to really shine.